Information for Attorneys

 - For criminal, any paper document that is a judgment and sentence or required by statute or rule to be sworn to or notarized shall be filed and deposited with the clerk immediately thereafter.
 The clerk shall maintain deposited original paper documents in accordance with Florida Rule of Judicial Administration 2.430, unless otherwise ordered by the court.

 Electronic issuance of documents (“E-Issuance”) is currently available for summons filed by attorneys in all civil court divisions.
 See the guide: Paying for Summons on the E-Filing Portal.
 Additionally, electronic issuance of clerk defaults and writs of garnishment are now available in all civil court divisions.

-The following documents shall be manually submitted:
+The below documents shall be manually submitted.

 Summons Filed by Attorneys for New & Existing Circuit Civil, Domestic Relations, Probate, Juvenile and County Civil Cases

 Upon electronic submission and payment of the summons (See Paying for Summons on the E-Filing Portal), the Clerk will electronically sign and seal the summonses.
 Once issued, the summons will be electronically returned to the email address of the filer.
 For Domestic Relations cases, please see Administrative Order 5.212-1/14 for further instructions regarding requirements for additions to the service packet.
 Attorneys are required to serve the Respondent a copy of Administrative Order 5.212-1/14 in the service packet.